mattermost/mattermost-test-management/data/test-cases/channels/messaging/MM-T88.md

 **Expected**

-After 3) you should see the quotation marks displaying in the channel header, and elipses (...) indicating the header is too long to fit across the top of the screen.\
+After 3) you should see the quotation marks displaying in the channel header, and ellipses (...) indicating the header is too long to fit across the top of the screen.\
 \
 Clicking on the channel header should still display it in its entirety.